 To explore Tokyo properly, it is important to optimize your transportation within the city.
 The best way to do this affordably is to get the Subway pass where with a one time purchase you can take full advantage of the subway for 1-3 days.
 But this pass only works on the Japan metro lines, and not the green Yamanote line.
 The circular Yamanote line is covered by the JR pass.
 Also, for times when you don’t have a pass take the taxis, they are a little pricey but for 3-4 people groups it is not that much more expensive.

+When buying your passes, you can check for bundled offers.
+A lot of the passes come bundled with other tickets such as Skyliner passes from the airport or tickets to various attractions.
 For travel beyond Tokyo, the JR pass is not very economical anymore since they raised the cost.
 But there are various calculators available on the internet, which can help you decide if it works for you, especially, if you are doing a lot of Shinkansen journeys.
-The Shinkansen bullet trains, famous throughout the world are really an experience and with some booked tickets you can take full advantage of the fast and timely system.

 Food